The Power of Positive Framing: Highlighting Gains Over Losses

 How do you approach positive framing?
 Here is the way we tackle this at RED BEAR:

 1. First, we need to identify as much relevant information as possible.
 To do this, ask the right questions.
-Expert negotiators tend to ask 2.5 times more questions than average negotiators and do one-third of the talking.
+Expert negotiators tend to ask two-and-a-half times more questions than average negotiators and do one-third of the talking.

 2. Next, identify common themes and groupings.
 A single piece of information can lead to numerous themes.